Employees Are Using AI to Raise Workplace Complaints. Is Your Business Ready?

 Manager capability

 Consistent decision-making, procedural fairness and effective communication remain critical to reducing workplace complaints.
-Discover training programs >
+Have your managers received effective coaching and training?

 Policies and documentation

-Employment contracts, workplace policies and procedures should accurately reflect current legislative obligations and be reviewed regularly.
+Employment contracts, workplace policies and procedures should accurately reflect current legislative obligations and be reviewed regularly to ensure they remain legally compliant and fit for purpose.

 Record keeping and investigations